CN-TU/ntarc-spec/docs/evaluation.rst

   the metric is an heuristic developed specifically for the problem
 * ``"vote"``
   for nest methods (usually).
 The nest method integrates diverse validation techniques and the best result/algorithm is decided by means of consensus.

-.. todo:: function_fitting? is it different from error_distance?

 .. todo:: time-based? is this not included in computing_resources-based?